seed-rs/seed/examples/el_key/README.md

 ![Reordering with keys](public/reordering-with-keys.gif)

-Note that some of the cards are highlighted in red, while the rest remain unchanged.
+Note that some of the cards are highlighted in red, while the rest remains unchanged.
-In the case of rotation, only the first card is highlighted in red.
+In case of rotation, only the first card is highlighted in red.

 #### Without element keys

 `Use element keys` is unchecked, `Use empty nodes` does not affect the result.

-Application cannot determine the correspondence between old and new elements and all elements are updated in-place.
+Application cannot determine the correspondence between old and new the elements and all elements are updated in-place.

 ![Reordering without keys](public/reordering-without-keys.gif)

 Note the color transition of the cards.
-None of cards are highlighted in red.
+None of the cards are highlighted in red.

 ### Color reordering

 This example shows what happens when the attributes of the elements change but the order remains the same.

-Both `Use element keys` and `Use empty nodes` does not affect the result.
+Both `Use element keys` and `Use empty nodes` do not affect the result.

  1. Select a few cards in the middle, for example: `B`&nbsp;`C`&nbsp;`D`&nbsp;`E`.
  2. Press `Rotate` or `Shuffle` button to the right of the `Colors:`.